CDRT/docs/bios/settings/thinkcenter/secure_boot.md

 |:---|:---|:---|:---|
 | AllowMicrosoft3rdPartyUEFICA | setting_values | yes_no | amd_intel | -->

-**NOTE:** If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until the boot loader is loaded.
+?> If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until the boot loader is loaded.

 <!-- MODEL: Only M90t/s-3 -->